Koszul duality for topological E_n-operads: The Fulton-MacPherson operad

 \begin{remark} The Fulton-MacPherson space $F_V(I)$ is stratified by the poset of $I$-labelled trees to be introduced in section~\ref{sec:map}.
 The tree corresponding to a particular point $y \in F_V(I)$ consists of those subsets $J$ for which the term $y(J)$ is not determined by any larger subset.
 In Example~\ref{ex:FV}, the relevant tree would have non-leaf edges

 Pictorially, this is the following tree:

 \end{remark}

 \begin{definition} We now put an operad structure on $F_V$.
-The intuition behind this structure is that we are inserting one configuration infinitesimally in place of one point of another.
+The intuition behind the operad composition maps is that we are inserting one configuration infinitesimally in place of one point of another.
 This construction is easy to define using our version of $F_V(I)$.

 Given $y \in F_V(I)$, $z \in F_V(J)$ and $i \in I$, we define $y \circ_i z \in F_V(I \cup_i J)$ by setting, for $K \subseteq I \cup_i J$:

 where $\pi: I \cup_i J \to I$ is the map that sends each element of $J$ to $i$, and $\pi^*$ denotes the pullback of a $\pi(K)$-tuple along $\pi$. \end{definition}